 When do I need to pay Capital Gains Tax?

-Capital Gains Tax must be paid whenever you sell or dispose of an asset, such as a property or a share, and make a profit doing so.
+Capital Gains Tax (CGT) must be paid whenever you sell or dispose of an asset, such as a property or investments, and you make a profit doing so.

-However, there is a certain amount of money you can make this way before it starts being subject to taxation – this is your Annual Exempt Amount.
-In the 2022/23 tax year, this amount was a considerable £12,300.
-However, it was cut by over half to £6,000 for the 2023/24 tax year, and will shrink to just £3,000 in April when the 2024/25 tax year begins.
+As mentioned, there is a certain amount of money you can make before it starts being subject to taxation.
+In the 2022/23 tax year, this Annual Exempt Amount was a considerable £12,300.
+However, it was cut by over half to £6,000 for the 2023/24 tax year, and then again to £3,000 at the start of the 2024/25 tax year.

 The rates that you pay in Capital Gains Tax are decided by which Income Tax bracket you fall into, but are not the same as Income Tax rates, and vary depending on what you are selling.

-Higher and additional rate taxpayers automatically pay 20% CGT on most assets, or 28% on residential property gains (reducing to 24% in April 2024).
-Basic rate taxpayers add their capital gains (after applying their allowance) to the rest of their taxable income that year (after applying their £12,570 personal allowance and any other tax relief), and pay 10% on any gains (or 18% on residential property gains) that still fall within the basic rate band.
+Under the new rules introduced in the Budget, higher and additional rate taxpayers automatically pay 24% CGT on assets including residential property gains.
+Basic rate taxpayers add their capital gains (after applying their allowance) to the rest of their taxable income that year (after applying their £12,570 personal allowance and any other tax relief), and pay 18% on any gains that still fall within the basic rate band.
 However, any portion that crosses over into a higher band will be charged at the higher rate instead.
 You can read more in our article What is Capital Gains Tax and how do I pay it?

-Below are some ways you may be able to beat the Capital Gains Tax “hike” through clever financial planning.
+Below are some ways you may be able to beat the Capital Gains Tax hikes announced in the Budget through clever financial planning.
+Remember however, that tax rules are complicated, so it’s well worth seeking professional financial advice if you’re unsure how best to proceed.

-An individual savings account (ISA) is a unique type of account that effectively acts as a tax-efficient “wrapper” for your money.
+An individual savings account (ISA) is a unique type of account that effectively acts as a tax-efficient “wrapper” for your money, so any gains are free from both income tax and Capital GainsTax

-If you have investments held outside of an ISA then you could potentially benefit from opening a stocks and shares ISA and transferring them in.
-A stocks and shares ISA is a convenient way to hold your investments and pay no tax on the returns, or on the profit from eventually selling these investments.
-This way, you won’t have to worry about paying Capital Gains Tax or income tax when you come to sell your investments.
+If you have investments held outside of an ISA then you could potentially benefit from opening a stocks and shares ISA and transferring them in to protect them from income tax and Capital Gains Tax when you come to sell your investments.

 You can do so using what is known as a Bed and ISA service, which may be provided by the platform that you currently hold your investments with.
 This essentially means you instruct the company to sell your investments and then immediately buy them back on your behalf within an ISA structure, though it will usually have to be an ISA provided by the same company.
 You can learn more about how this works in our article What is a Bed and ISA?